neural-electrophysiology-tool-team/reptilearn/docs/build_arena.md

 # How to build a ReptiLearn Arena

-This document describes the process of building an automated ReptiLearn arena.
-ReptiLearn is very customizable and supports many different hardware setups.
-This describes how we built our own arenas.
+This document describes how we built our automated arenas for studying various reptiles.
+We take no responsibility for any damage caused as a result of following this guide.

 ## Arena

 First build the Arena container.
-These are some general guidelines based on our experience.
-You may want to use different materials or dimensions.

 1. Obtain and cut the wall sheets and frame as necessary (explained elsewhere).
 2. Stick anti-reflection wallpapers on the walls.
 We used black self-adhesive wallpaper rolls suitable to be used as a chalkboard.